bemer/containers-on-aws-workshop/06-CDECS/README.md

 ![List buildspec](/06-CDECS/images/buildspec_list.png)

+Now we have everything that we need to create our Build environment.
 In the AWS Management Console, click in Services, type in the search field `Build` and then select **CodeBuild** from the drop down list

 ![CodeBuild](/06-CDECS/images/codebuild.png)